bookwormat/android-template/README.md

 # android-template
-project template I use for fresh Android templates.
+project template I use for fresh Android projects.